yaw-computer-graphics-course/yaw-cs-341-epfl/Final_Project/proposal/proposal.md

 ## Abstract

-### Objective
+### What do you want to achieve?

-This project aims to create a real-time, interactive campfire simulation that emphasizes physically-based lighting and procedurally generated content.
-The central visual element is a fire source, which dynamically illuminates a structured environment featuring vegetation and procedurally generated trees modeled using L-Systems.
+We aim to create a visually compelling and interactive real-time campfire simulation that showcases advanced computer graphics techniques.
+The centerpiece is a dynamically illuminated environment with realistic fire and smoke effects, accompanied by procedurally generated vegetation using L-Systems.
+The experience should evoke a naturalistic nighttime scene with rich lighting, ambiance, and depth.

-### Technical Focus

-The implementation will leverage a range of computer graphics techniques, including:
+---

+### How do you plan to do it?

+We plan to implement the simulation using the **regl** framework for WebGL-based rendering.
+The project will combine several techniques:

-- **Soft Shadows**
+- **Soft Shadows** to realistically diffuse firelight across the scene.
-  To simulate realistic light diffusion from the fire source, producing natural and physically accurate shadow gradients.

-- **Screen-Space Ambient Occlusion (SSAO)**
+- **Screen-Space Ambient Occlusion (SSAO)** to add depth and shading detail.
-  To improve local shading and depth perception by approximating occlusion effects.

-- **Procedural Texture Generation (PTG)**
+- **Procedural Texture Generation** for fire and smoke animations.
-  To generate dynamic fire and smoke textures in real time, allowing for continuous variation in particle appearance.

-- **L-System-Based Procedural Tree Generation**
-  To use algorithmic rules to model tree geometry, providing scalable and varied vegetation for the environment.
+- **L-System algorithms** for generating tree structures and organic forms.

-- **Scene and Mesh Design**
+- **Scene modeling** in Blender for static elements like the fire pit and benches.
-  To construct the campfire environment by modeling key static elements such as the ground surface, fire pit, wooden benches, stacked firewood, and surrounding objects.

-- **Bloom Effect**
-  To enhance the perception of brightness and glow in nighttime scenes, particularly around high-intensity light sources like fire.
+- **Bloom effect** to emphasize the glow and warmth of the campfire.

+---

+### Why do you think it is interesting?

+This project is interesting because it blends technical complexity with artistic expression.
+Fire and natural lighting are notoriously difficult to simulate convincingly, especially in real-time and with procedural variation.
+By combining physically based lighting, procedural modeling, and real-time shading, we explore how to balance realism and performance.
+The final product has potential uses in games, simulations, or even meditative or storytelling environments.

+---

+### Which new techniques or algorithms do you plan to add to the regl framework?

+We are considering contributing or adapting several advanced techniques to the **regl** ecosystem, depending on their feasibility and compatibility with real-time performance, like:

+- **Soft shadow rendering** using variance or PCF (Percentage-Closer Filtering) approaches.
+- **Real-time procedural texture shaders** for animated fire and smoke using noise functions (e.g., Perlin or Worley noise).
+- **L-System interpreters** embedded in GLSL or as a preprocessing step, enabling dynamic generation of tree meshes.
+- **Custom SSAO shader** implementation tailored for real-time rendering in WebGL.

+---

+### Which are the technical challenges you expect to face?

+- **Performance Constraints**: Maintaining real-time frame rates while handling complex lighting and procedural effects.
+- **Fire Simulation**: Creating believable fire and smoke without relying on pre-baked textures.
+- **Shadow Accuracy**: Soft shadows can be expensive and difficult to implement correctly in a physically plausible way.
+- **Procedural Tree Generation**: Balancing visual richness with the limitations of browser-based rendering.
+- **Shader Complexity**: Combining multiple effects (SSAO, bloom, noise-based animation) in a coherent shader pipeline.</br>

 ## Features